ElenaCB/ActivityRecognition/README.md

 ActivityRecognition
 ================

-Human Activity Recognition Using Smartphones, Tidy data for subject and activity.
+Human Activity Recognition Using Smartphones, tidy data for subject and activity.

+## The codeBook.md
+Describe the variables used, where we obtained the raw data and how was processed.

+## The run_analysis.R
+Is a scrip that processed the data and print the tidy data.